CompCogNeuro/CompCogNeuro.github.io/content/rubicon.md

 These areas intercommunicate during the goal selection process via extensive bidirectional connectivity, supporting the [[constraint satisfaction]] process that performs efficient parallel [[search]] through the high-dimensional space of possible outcomes, plans, and their overall utility value, to converge on a reasonable distributed goal state that satisfies the constraints imposed by each of these areas, along with the relevant environment and internal state inputs ([[@HerdKruegerNairEtAl21]]).

 The corresponding basal ganglia areas receive inputs from these frontal areas and learn to evaluate the extent to which the current active state represents a good vs. bad bet, in the goal selection process, driving disinhibition of downstream thalamic areas if the overall goal representation is above threshold.
 In particular, the mediodorsal (MD) nucleus of the thalamus has diverse projections into all of these goal-related frontal areas, and can provide a coordinated _gating_ signal that locks in robust active maintenance of the distributed goal state across these areas ([[@HerdKruegerNairEtAl21]]; [[@OReillyFrank06]])

+TODO: parallel BG motor learning with distributed action representations and graded control signals, to do efficient parallel search.

 <!--- TODO: svloboda cites -->